MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 Now, it is time to take take a look at each of the key groups in detail, including the meaning of all their nested sub-keys and their innermost values.

 #### `settings`
 This key group allows designers to specify settings they want the site to use (overriding setting defaults.
 For example, designers can specify the URL where icons are fetched from.
-If this is not supplied, it defaults to the one specified in the static build (`./src/app/constants`)
+If this is not supplied, it defaults to the one specified in [cave_static constants](https://github.com/MIT-CAVE/cave_static/blob/0.1.0/src/utils/constants.js) for each version.

 Below is the `settings` group with its sub-keys matched by typical values:
 ```py